Protect Your Trip »

 Take general precautions in Mykonos and it'll be unlikely that you will encounter any problems.
 Two quick tips: Don't leave any of your possessions unattended on the beach, and be extra cautious if exploring the Mykonos nightlife solo.

-The best way to get around Mykonos is the bus – the island has an efficient system that connects many cities and attractions.
-Chora actually banned motor vehicles, so everyone walks or rides a bike through town.
+The best way to get around Mykonos is the bus – the island has an efficient system that connects many towns and attractions.
+Chora banned motor vehicles, so everyone walks or rides a bike through town.
 We strongly advise against renting a car – they're expensive to rent, and parking is a pain.
 Why would you want to add a worry to a potentially stress-free vacation?
 Taxis are available but expensive; however, you might consider using one to get to your hotel from Mykonos Island National Airport (JMK).
-Many travelers arrive on the ferries through Tourlos port from other Greek islands or the mainland.
+Many travelers arrive via ferry to the Mykonos New Port from other Greek islands or the mainland.